Niagara (painter and singer)

-Niagara was born in Detroit, Michigan in 1955, and is a painter and musician.
+Niagara, born Lynn Rovner in Detroit, Michigan in 1955, is a painter and musician.
 She was the lead vocalist of the proto-punk rock bands Destroy All Monsters (DAM) and Dark Carnival.
 Her painting derives principally from the Lowbrow art movement.

 Career

 At the University of Michigan, Niagara founded Destroy All Monsters in 1974 with fellow art students Mike Kelley and Jim Shaw and Filmmaker Cary Loren.
 DAM remained active until 1985, with former members of The Stooges and the MC5 on board.
 Niagara soon after fronted the group Dark Carnival (with guitarist Ron Asheton and drummer Scott Asheton—both recruited from The Stooges).
 In 2004, Classic Rock and Rock & Folk magazines named Niagara one of the "100 Greatest Front Men."
 She was also one of two centrefolds for Punk Magazine along with Debbie Harry.
 In 2014, Niagara was the inspiration for a project in March 2014 British Vogue, Cause Célèbre, produced by Kate Moss in which model Daria Werbowy stands in for Niagara.